synflow/Examples/README.md

 examples
 ========

-Examples of simple designs made with Synflow Studio
+This project contains simple examples of designs written with the Cx programming language.